jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

 * |go| is a controlled vocabulary that correlates each gene to one or more functions [ALBERT2019]_.

-* The |go| ontology structure can be represented as a graph where nodes are the GO terms and the edges are the associations between these terms.
+* The |go| structure can be represented as a graph where nodes are the GO terms, and the edges are the associations between these terms.

-* Each child node is more “specific” than its parent, and function is “inherited” down the line
+* Each child node is more “specific” than its parent, and function is “inherited” down the line.

 * |go| has three structured, independent sub-ontologies that describe our knowledge of the gene products: